Roborohan/Letterboxd-Regression-Capstone/README.md

 ## Limitations

-One viewer, 1,192 viewings.
+One viewer, 1,192 viewings — three, counting the portability check.
 Everything here is a case study, not a claim about viewers in general.
 The watchlist is a pool the viewer already chose, so predictions are "how much will you like this film you picked", not "will you like a random film".
 Low ratings are rare, extremes are hardest to predict, and TMDB's crowd fields are read as they are today rather than as they were when each film was watched.